mekkablue/Glyphs-Scripts/README.md

 * **Compare Kerning Groups:** Compares kerning groups between frontmost fonts, outputs a table of glyph names with unmatching groups.
 * **Compare Metrics:** Compare widths of two frontmost fonts.
 * **Compare Sidebearings:** Compare sidebearings of two frontmost fonts.
+* **Report Missing Glyphs for all Open Fonts:** In Macro window, reports all glyphs that are missing in some of the currently open files, but present in other other fonts.

 ## Components

 *Populate Backgrounds with Components is very useful when you build letters based on other, e.g., ae or oe can take an e in the background.
 The script puts the e in the background of each master, and the UI has an option to align selected points with the e in the background.
 If you use corner components for serifs in a multiple-master font, the Propagate script will save you a lot of time.*

 * **Alignment Manager:** Enables or disables automatic alignment for all components on visible layers in selected glyphs.
 Does the same as the command in the context menu, but you can do it in one step for many glyphs.
+* **Auto-align Composites with Incremental Metrics Keys:** For the frontmost font, auto-aligns composites where only the first component’s alignment is disabled.
+Ignores .tf, .tosf and math operators.
+Will open a tab with affected glyph layers.
 * **Cap and Corner Manager:** Batch-edit settings for cap, corner, brush or segment components throughout all glyphs in the frontmost font.
 * **Component Mover:** Batch edit (smart) components across selected glyphs.
 Change positions, scales and smart properties.
 * **Component Problem Finder:** Find possible issues with components and corner components:  composable glyphs consisting of paths; locked, nested, orphaned, mirrored, shifted, rotated and scaled components; composite glyphs with an unusual component order or an unorthodox component structure.
 Also, disconnected and scaled corner components.
+* **Composite Consistencer:** Goes through all glyphs of the frontmost font, and checks for composites in the current master.
+If dot-suffixed glyph variants are missing them, they are reported in the Macro Window.
 * **Decompose Components in Background:** Decomposes background layers of selected glyphs.
 Works on the current master or all masters, or all masters of all fonts.
 * **Decompose Corner and Cap Components:** Decomposes all corner and cap components in selected glyphs.
 Reports to Macro window.
 * **Find and Replace Components:** Relinks components in selected glyphs to a new source glyph.